TeamREPENTOGON/REPENTOGON/documentation/docs/ProceduralItem.md

 ___
 ### GetTargetItem () {: aria-label='Functions' }
 #### [ItemConfigItem](https://wofsauge.github.io/IsaacDocs/rep/ItemConfig_Item.html) GetTargetItem ( ) {: .copyable aria-label='Functions' }
-Get the item config that randomly selected by the current glitched item, may returns `nil` of not exists.
+Returns the item config that was randomly selected by the current glitched item, or `nil` if it doesn't exist.

 ___